joshbegley/nyt-latest/README.md

 `King had been undefeated in the 100-meter breaststroke since December 2015 and is the current world-record holder.`\
 https://nytimes.com/2021/07/26/sports/olympics/olympics-swimming-jacoby-king.html?searchResultPosition=6

-**Alberto Salazar Is Permanently Barred from Track for Sexual and Emotional Misconduct**\
+**Alberto Salazar Is Permanently Barred From Track for Sexual and Emotional Misconduct**\
 `A former top coach who was once one of the world’s greatest distance runners, Salazar had already been suspended for breaking rules governing banned substances.`\
 https://nytimes.com/2021/07/26/sports/olympics/alberto-salazar-ruled-ineligible.html?searchResultPosition=7